 School service may be required of students when an administrator believes that it would allow the student to understand the logical consequences of his/her conduct.
 Examples include, but are not limited to, cleaning after vandalism or littering, helping a teacher after disrupting a class, etc. School service will not be utilized to augment the district’s workforce, in ways which are likely to endanger a student, or in a manner which is designed to unduly embarrass a student.

 Students may be suspended out of school pursuant to the technology center’s policy regarding student suspension.

 Student Privileges While Under Suspension

 Participation in the extracurricular activities of the technology center is a privilege and not a right.
-Accordingly, when a student's behavior results in a determination by the administrator to impose disciplinary or other correctional measures against a student, the student will not be permitted to participate in any extracurricular activities offered by the technology center during the term of the discipline unless, in the sole judgment of the administrator, such participation is appropriate given the nature of the offense.
+Accordingly, when a student's behavior results in a determination by the campus director to impose disciplinary or other correctional measures against a student, the student will not be permitted to participate in any extracurricular activities offered by the technology center during the term of the discipline unless, in the sole judgment of the director, such participation is appropriate given the nature of the offense.